-The original DJB "Legacy" On-Air software was known for it’s value price, performance and reliability.
-DJB-II carries on that tradition with a rock-solid package filled with features only found in products 2 or 3 times the price.
-DJB-II is our most used radio station software automating nearly 700 commercial, college, LPFM and even Internet radio stations.
-It is used for Live Assist, Fully Automated, Voice Tracked and Satellite programmed stations.
+The original DJB-II On-Air software was known for it’s value price, performance and reliability.
+DJB Radio carries on that tradition especially for Windows 10 PRO and is filled with new operational features only found in other radio products 2 or 3 times the price.
+DJB Radio automation is currently used in over 900 commercial FM & AM, college radio, LPFM's, radio networks and Internet radio stations.

 Multitask On One Computer....
 Or In Two Studios

 DJB-II can save you money by running On-Air, Production, a Wave-Form Editor and Program Scheduling all on one computer (you'll want two monitors and two soundcards - more on that later).
 This means you only need one studio for your whole operation!